Qila Raipur Sports Festival: Tirinjen (ਤ੍ਰਿੰਞਣ)

-Teej or Teeans, which is celebrated in the month of Sawan (July), is also a source of entertainment for girls.
+Teej or Teean (ਤੀਆਂ), which is celebrated in the month of Sawan (mid-July to mid-August), is also a source of entertainment for girls.
 Teej festival starts on the third day of Sawan and continues for about thirteen days.
 This is a period when rainy season is at its best, having said good bye to the scorching heat, people are out to enjoy the rains.
 It is also the time for sowing.
 The whole atmosphere is relaxed and people have a sigh of relief.
 The girls celebrate it by having swings.
 One sees girls, even today, on the swings all over the villages during the rainy season.
 They have new clothes, special dishes to eat and special songs for the occasion.
 This festival has also made inroads into the urban society.
 A number of songs are sung during the occasion pertaining to various aspects of the social life.